|Carrot Cake with Cream Cheese Frosting. Lucy Mercer/A Cook and Her Books|

 Cream cheese frosting

 1. Sift together the flour, baking powder, baking soda, salt and cinnamon.
 Add sugar, vegetable oil and eggs; mix well.
-Add carrots, pineapple, nuts and coconut; blend thoroughly.
+Add carrots, pineapple and coconut; blend thoroughly.

 2. Pour into three 9-inch round layer cake pans that have been greased and floured.